postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ---

-Postman is available as a native app for macOS, Windows (32-bit and 64-bit), and Linux (32-bit and 64-bit) operating systems.
+Postman is available as a native app for Mac, Windows (32-bit / 64-bit), and Linux (32-bit / 64-bit) operating systems.

 To get the latest version of the Postman app, visit the [download page](https://www.getpostman.com/downloads/) and click **Download** for your platform.